xapian/xapian/xapian-applications/omega/docs/newformat.rst

              std::string& title,
              std::string& keywords,
              std::string& author,
+             std::string& pages,
-             std::string& pages)
+             std::string& error)

+   Error messages should be written in error.
 You can get more information about this function at 'xapian-applications/omega/handler.h'.

 3. After the handler is implemented, the build system must be updated.
 In particular, it is necessary to modify 'configure.ac' and 'makefile.am'.